 A gift—no matter how large or small—can have a profound impact on the people we love.
 If anything, the holiday season inspires us to make those kinds of profound impacts.

-You may have a newly minted driver in the family who needs a car, or a budding college student who could use some help with their tuition this semester.
-You might even consider a no-strings-attached lump sum for a relative or acquaintance who’s fallen on hard times after the pandemic.
+You may have a newly minted driver in the family who needs a car.
+Or you may have a budding college student who could use some help with their tuition this semester.
+You might even consider a no-strings-attached lump sum for a relative or acquaintance who’s fallen on hard times in life.

 Whoever they are and whatever you’re giving, chances are good that you have some concerns about the Grinch in the room: the infamous gift tax.
 But when does the gift tax trigger?
 To what gifts does it apply?
 Just in time for the holiday season, we’ve got a guide to the gift tax to help you make sense of it all.